wtsi-hgi/bsub_jupyter_lab/README.md

 If that doesn’t work for your package because of conda conflicts see paragraph below.

 # jupyterlab conda env
-You can also use your own conda environment, so that you can alter all conda/pip packages yourself.
+You can also use your own conda environment, so that you can install any conda/pip/R packages yourself.
-Create a new new minimal environment with:
+Create a new new minimal environment with: (`or use minimal_conda_env.txt`)
 ```
 conda create --prefix /lustre/path_to_your_new_env/jupyterlab_env -c conda-forge jupyterlab
 ```
+and use optional argument `-e` (see above) with `./bsub_jupyter_lab.sh` to reference it.

 #### activate hgi conda on farm5
 ```